Apas Decaf, decaffeinated espresso from Brazil

 |

-Why does Apas Decaf taste the way it does?
+Why does the Apas Decaf taste the way it does?

-The APAS blend is a mix of coffees from the 71 members of the cooperative who market their coffee under the name APAS.
-They are among the Fairtrade pioneers in Brazil and cultivate their farms in the region around São Gonçalo do Sapucaí.
-They repeatedly achieve success as individual producers in renowned competitions such as the Cup of Excellence.
-The coffee cherries for the APAS blend are selectively harvested by the members on their own farms, dried in the cherry, and then mechanically de-pulped.
-This dry processing emphasizes the nutty and chocolatey character of the coffee.
+The APAS blend is a mix of coffees from the 71 members of the cooperative who market their coffee under the APAS name.
+They are among the fair trade pioneers in Brazil and manage their farms in the region around São Gonçalo do Sapucaí.
+Time and again, they also achieve success as individual producers at renowned competitions such as the Cup of Excellence.
+The coffee cherries for the APAS blend are selectively harvested by the members on their own farms, dried in the cherry, and subsequently mechanically pulped.
+This natural processing underscores the nutty and chocolatey character of the coffee.

-For years, APAS has been our bestseller because it delights many tastes.
-We now import several containers per year.
-The coffee and the cooperation with the cooperative are strategically important for us.
-In winter 2024, we asked ourselves: What if APAS was also available in decaffeinated form?
-We contacted the decaffeination company CR3 in Bremen and reserved a slot for spring 2025.
-The APAS blend was delivered to Bremen, decaffeinated there, and we then took delivery of the approximately three tons of coffee together with befriended roasters.
+For years, the APAS has been our bestseller because it appeals to so many tastes.
+By now, we import several containers per year.
+The coffee and our cooperation with the cooperative are strategically important to us.
+In the winter of 2024, we asked ourselves: What if there were also a decaffeinated version of the APAS?
+We contacted the decaffeinator CR3 in Bremen and reserved a slot for the spring of 2025.
+The APAS blend was delivered to Bremen, decaffeinated there, and we then purchased the approximately three tons of coffee together with fellow roasteries.

-This coffee was decaffeinated by CR3 in Bremen using subcritical CO₂, also known as spring carbonic acid.
-Common to all processes is that the green coffee is placed in a closed vessel with water or steamed at the start of treatment, so that the pores of the green coffee open.
+This coffee was decaffeinated by CR3 in Bremen using subcritical CO₂, known as spring carbon dioxide.
+Common to all these processes is that the green coffee is placed into a closed vessel with water or steamed at the start of the treatment so that the pores of the green coffee open.
 A solvent is then added to extract the caffeine.
-In this case, it is spring carbonic acid.
-In the subcritical CO₂ method, the CO₂ is brought into a liquid state at high pressure and low temperature, which in combination with water can absorb the caffeine.
+In this case, it is spring carbon dioxide.
+In the subcritical CO₂ method, the CO₂ is brought into a liquid state under high-pressure and low-temperature conditions, which, in combination with water, can absorb the caffeine.
 This process takes several days.

 How do we roast this coffee?

-Very similarly to the Apas, as the CO₂ method makes the coffee hardly more porous.
-In contrast to the Sueño, which is decaffeinated with water, the influence of the method on the cell structure of the coffee bean is greater.
+Very similarly to the Apas, as the CO₂ method makes the coffee hardly any more porous.
+Unlike the Sueño, which is decaffeinated with water, the influence of the method on the cell structure of the coffee bean is greater.

 Guaranteed origin